rsmp-nordic/tlc_programming/configurations.md

 Configuration of a particular controller.
 A controller manages one or more physical/logical intersections.

+ - Controller id, name, description
- - List of intesections
+ - List of intersections

 ## Intersection
 Configurations for a particular physical/logical intersection.

-- List of signal groups
+- Configuration of of signal groups, including things like red-yellow and fixed yellow times.
+- Conflict matrix